Adventure

 Windsurfing, surfing and kitesurfing

-Winds, lakes and the Patagonian sea are a great combination for the most diverse water sports.
-On the Atlantic coast in Puerto Madryn, Union Beach in the province of Chubut, in the extensive beaches of Las Grutas, El Condor and Doradas in the province of Río Negro, vacationers enjoy windsurfing and surfing in the waters of Patagonia.
-Crystal lakes such as Lacar and Nahuel Huapi also call for windsurfing and kitesurfing.
+The winds, lakes, and the Patagonian sea converge to offer a wide variety of water sports.
+On the Atlantic coast in Puerto Madryn, Playa Unión, and Rada Tilly in the province of Chubut, and on the expansive beaches of Las Grutas, El Cóndor, and Playas Doradas in the province of Río Negro, vacationers enjoy windsurfing and surfing in the waters of Patagonia.
+Crystal-clear lakes such as Lacar, Nahuel Huapi, and Musters also attract windsurfers and kitesurfers.

 Trekking